 Very thin sections are required for microscopic observation of tissues.
 However, fresh tissues tends to be delicate and thus require a great deal of care to be taken when preparing the sample in order to get a better view of the tissue.
 Therefore, the samples have to be supported in order to cut and obtain good, thin sections.

 There are two main techniques that are used to fix the tissue in order to cut them and obtain quality samples for microscopy.
-These include:

 Freezing - The tissues is frozen while cutting to obtain good thin samples for microscopy.
 Sections obtained through this technique are referred to as frozen sections